Basic Keycloak deployment

 When using the proxy.headers field, make sure your Ingress properly sets and overwrites the Forwarded or X-Forwarded-* headers respectively.
 To set these headers, consult the documentation for your Ingress Controller.
 Consider configuring it for either reencrypt or edge TLS termination as passthrough TLS doesn’t allow the Ingress to modify the requests headers.
 Misconfiguration will leave Keycloak exposed to security vulnerabilities.

-For more details refer to the Using a reverse proxy guide.
+For more details refer to the Configuring a reverse proxy guide.

 Accessing the Admin Console